 With that said, BlazBlue is also incredibly creative and plays intelligently, offering up a diverse cast of fascinatingly bizarre characters while demanding some skill from the player to get the most out of them.
 There weren’t any real oversights that needed correcting in a sequel, Continuum Shift simply adds more on top of the already-fantastic BlazBlue core.

 If you’re new to the BlazBlue universe, you might want to know about the basic gameplay: A match can consist of one to five rounds known as “rebels”.
-To win a round, one player must either incapacitate the other by inflicting enough damage through various attacks or by having more remaining health after the round’s timer depletes.
+To win a round, one player must either incapacitate the other by inflicting enough damage through various attacks or by having more remaining health after the round’s timer deplete

 During each rebel, players fill a Heat Gauge which can be used for advanced techniques such as Distortion Drives, Rapid Cancels, Counter Assaults, and certain characters’ attacks (Jin/Hakumen).
-The Heat Gauge can be filled via dealing damage, taking damage and perfectly blocking attacks.
+The Heat Gauge can be filled via dealing damage, taking damage and perfectly blocking attack

 There have been standard tweaks and adjustments made in the sequel’s game mechanics –the Guard Libra System (the small tug-of-war gauge in Calamity Trigger that would fill as the player blocked), has been completely overhauled, for one, and the Burst defensive moves have been changed – but unless you’re the type who plays fighting games seriously you won’t really notice.

-Continuum Shift also features a simplified “Beginner mode” control scheme that rewards new players with push button special moves and automatically timed combos.
-The game’s controls are greatly simplified into something akin to Smash Brothers (directional control plus special button equals special move).
+Continuum Shift also features a simplified “Beginner mode” control scheme that rewards new players with push button special moves and automatically timed combo The game’s controls are greatly simplified into something akin to Smash Brothers (directional control plus special button equals special move).
 It works better with some characters than others, but for the absolute beginner it makes the game less overwhelming; tap some buttons, have some fun.

 The new Tutorial mode is also a welcome addition, covering the basics and explaining the game’s myriad systems and gauges and covers the game’s systems from the very basic (here is how you move around) to the advanced (mind games, proper spacing and zoning, combo strings).
 New players and even seasoned players will find this to be a godsend as the already complex and slightly unreasonable battle system can take some getting used to.